 Students selecting this program take more courses in computer science and mathematics than for other programs in Computer Science thereby achieving greater specialization.
-However, a breadth in education is maintained by the requirement of a significant number of non-COSC and non-MATH courses.
+However, a breadth in education is maintained by the requirement of a significant number of non-CSE and non-MATH courses.

-BSc or BA Honours Double Major or Honours Major/Minor
+BSc or BA Honours (standalone), and Double Major or Honours Major/Minor

-The intention of a combined program is for students to major in two subjects while maintaining a 5.0 average.
+The BA Honours standalone degree has existed for a while.
+A new BSc Honours standalone degree was added effective 2006/07.
+The intention of a combined program is for students to major in two subjects while maintaining a 5.0 grade point average.
 In a double major program, students complete course work up to the 4000-level in each subject.
 In a major/minor program the minor subject generally requires somewhat less course work than the major, but still generally includes courses at the 4000-level.
 Such degrees may require students to take more than the minimum of 120-credits to satisfy the honours requirements of each subject.
 Consult advisors in both departments if you are planning a combined program.

-Elective Courses
+Out of Major Elective Courses

-Students in Computer Science sometimes feel their study in this discipline is quite isolated from the other programs in their Faculty, and place little emphasis on their choice of other courses, even though about a quarter of their courses are electives.
+Students in Computer Science sometimes feel their study in this discipline is quite isolated from the other programs in their Faculty, and place little emphasis on their choice of courses outside the major, even though about a quarter of their courses are electives.
 This is a mistake - computer science supports applications in every information-using discipline.
-In order to make creative and effective use of your skills in computing, you need to know much more of the natural world, the man-made world, and the world of ideas, than can be learned in courses in computing.
+In order to make creative and effective use of your skills in computing, you need to know much more of the natural world, the manmade world, and the world of ideas, than can be learned in courses in computing.

-There are many choices for elective courses.
+There are many choices for elective courses beyond computing.
 For example courses in economics, philosophy (logic), psychology, linguistics, physics and chemistry to name just a few whose announced content meshes with issues and problems studied in computer science.